reastmanumd/cmsc330spring19-public/Project4Readme.md

 ```
 A regular interpreter, like the Ruby example above, would take this program and print `true`.
 But, for testing purposes in this assignment, you will not directly print the output.
 You will print through a special set of routines explained later that allow us to capture and test your output.
 Read the **Print** section carefully.
 And, for testing purposes we'll look at the internal state you maintain while your code interprets and executes SmallC.
 You'll keep and update an environment as a list of (variable,value) pairs.
 In the example above you'd start with the empty environment `[]`, update to `[(x,0)]` when x is declared, and end with the environment`[(x,490)]` after the assignment.

-While we write the type `stmt` in the singular, so it looks like it means one statement, `stmt` is a recursive type `stmt => stmt; stmt' so think a sequence of statements as one compound statement.
+While the type `stmt` is singular, so it looks like it means one statement, `stmt` is a recursive type with `stmt => stmt; stmt`.
+Think of `stmt` as one statement, or a sequence of statements as one compound statement.
 The `eval_stmt` function properly takes one or a sequence of statements and evaluates each atomic statement in turn.

 To review, you are to write and test the implementations for two Ocaml functions found in the file **src/eval.ml**: